Seiji-Armstrong/seipy/README.md

 # seipy

-Helper functions for python data science stack as well as spark, AWS, jupyter.
+Helper functions for the python data science stack as well as spark, AWS, jupyter.

 ## What is it